vpisarev/ficus/doc/ficustut.md

   val numbers_in_parens = digits.replace("123-456", "(\0)")
   ```

-The supported regular expressions form a usable subset of the regular expressions supported by Python and other popular regular expression engines:
+The supported regular expressions form a usable subset of the regular expressions supported by Python and some popular regular expression engines:

 * `\a`, `\d`, `\w`, `\s`, `\S` — match the popular character classes: a Unicode letter, Unicode decimal digit, 'identifier character' (unicode letter, digit or underscore '_'), Unicode space and Unicode non-space, respectively.
 In multi-line mode `\s` matches any space character except for a newline.
 * `.` — matches any character.
 In the multi-line mode it matches any character except for the newline (`\n`, `\r`).